-Evacuation agreement reached in Aleppo, says rebel group
+Evacuation agreement reached in Aleppo, rebel group says

 According to UN officials, there were 194 hospital patients among the evacuees.

-But for many of those leaving, their destination will be the rebel-controlled Syrian province of Idlib -- which will likely be the next target of Syrian President Bashar al-Assad's regime.
+But for many of those leaving, their destination will be the rebel-controlled Syrian province of Idlib -- which will likely be the next target of President Bashar al-Assad's regime.

 United Nations special advisor Jan Egeland expressed frustration with the lengthy negotiation process, saying in a tweet on Saturday that evacuations from eastern Aleppo must resume now, without conditions.